anamendesaraujo/anamendesaraujo/README.md

 - 💞️ I’m looking to collaborate on neuroscience and cognition.
 - 📫 How to reach me: anab.sma@hotmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I çlove analog phtography
+- ⚡ Fun fact: I love analog phtography